diazcoin/diaz/src/qt/README.md

-This directory contains the BitcoinQT graphical user interface (GUI).
+This directory contains the DiazQT graphical user interface (GUI).
 It uses the cross-platform framework [Qt](https://www1.qt.io/developers/).

 The current precise version for Qt 5 is specified in [qt.mk](/depends/packages/qt.mk).